Mature Masculine

 Alive: Not dead air but vibrant presence.

-Attentive: You listen, not just avoid speaking.
+Attentive: We listen, not just avoid speaking.

 Peaceful: No urge to fill the space.